Nix journey part 2: replacing apt and brew

 - I can run other people's commands, for example if I clone a repo and it says "run this nix command to have a development environment", then it doesn't matter if I don't know, I have already started using it.

-A common situation I often have between linux and mac is running
+A common situation I often run into, is writing shell scripts for linux and mac, where

 On linux, they are called GNU

 sed, and they are not the same as in mac (freebsd version).
 Depending on the version, they may use different arguments.

 We are going to see how can we avoid this by using

 nix.
 Even without using complicated features, it can make your CI system more reproducible.

 nix is 3 things at the same time: an OS, a package manager and a language.